 Layout, Script, and Formulary

 The two documents exhibit similar formal and formulary features.
 From a formal perspective, both are written on sheets of what appears to be laid paper, identifiable by faint parallel laid lines running vertically relative to the text.
 These sheets were cut from the an old —most likely the same—accounting ledger.
 Traces of writing in the left and right margins of the debt acknowledgments suggest that the original ledger was likely written on both recto and verso, at least in part.
-This implies that the entries were initially recorded in an oblong kind of codex of the daftar type, a format well-documented in Fatimid accounting practices, in Fatimid accounting practices, but still insufficiently studied and in need of systematic scholarly analysiswhich is still understudied and deserves an exhaustive.
+This implies that the entries were initially recorded in an oblong kind of codex of the daftar type, a format in Fatimid accounting practices, but still insufficiently studied and in need of systematic scholarly analysis.
 The reused ledger appears to have recorded receipts and expenses of grains, legumes, and other agricultural produce from a village and its surrounding area (al-nāḥiya), though the village name is not specified—given the mention of the village of Ṭuṭūn in document 2, it is possible that the surrounding area refers to this location.
-The preserved portion of this ledger lists in sequence beans (fūl), wheat (qamḥ), and barley (šshaʿīr), all quantified in sacks (tillīs).
+The preserved portion of this ledger lists in sequence beans (fūl), wheat (qamḥ), and barley (shaʿīr), all quantified in sacks (tillīs).
 These items were either distributed as seed advances (taqwiya), a matter that will be explored later in this article, or sold (mabīʿ).

 The reused ledger appears to have recorded receipts and expenses of grains, legumes, and other agricultural produce from a village and its surrounding area (al-nāḥiya).
 Although the village name is not specified, given the mention of the village of Ṭuṭūn in document 2, it is possible that the surrounding area refers to this location.

 The main body of both documents was written in black ink by the same hand.
 This handwriting, marked by frequent abusive ligatures and graphic simplifications, reflects the work of a skilled and experienced scribe.
-In contrast, the two witness statementsattestations were added by a different hand, that of Nahār b. Ǧamāʿa, the preacher (ḫkhaṭīb) of Ṭuṭūn.
+In contrast, the two witness statements were added by a different hand, that of Nahār b.
+Jamāʿa, the preacher (khaṭīb) of Ṭuṭūn.
 This second hand, equally skilled as the main scribe, used ink of a different composition, which has since faded to a reddish hue.
 Notably, while the primary scribe employed diacritical marks sparingly, the second hand omitted them altogether.